-The APPS Committee Chair will notify the student in writing of the outcome of the APPS Committee meeting and any applicable sanctions as soon as practical.
-Upon receipt of notification, the student must sign a Notice of Decision either accepting the terms of the decision, or signing the Notice of Decision to appeal the decision, within the timeframe defined in the Notice of Decision.
+The APPS Committee Chair will notify the student in writing of the decision of the APPS Committee meeting as soon as practical.
+Upon receipt of notification, the student must sign and return the Notice of Decision within the timeframe defined in the letter.